 Do you really need all of these things for your baby?

-Is a rocking chair really necessary in the nursery?
-Like many things I say about having a child, this is a decision you have to make for yourself.
+Do you really need a glider rocker for the nursery?
+This depends on your level of comfort.
 I went minimal for our son’s nursery.
 So I didn’t buy a rocking chair and just used the couch (+regular chair for night time feedings).
-We had Ikea Poang chairs but I was never a big fan of that.
-This is one of those questions with answers that will drive you nuts!
-Some mothers really love it and some hardly ever used it at all.
-Here’s a quick guide to help you decide whether or not you need a rocking chair.
+Some mothers love it and feel that it’s one of the essential items when you have a newborn.
+Some hardly ever use it at all.
+Here’s a quick guide to help you decide whether or not you need a nursing chair.

 How important is a nursing chair for breastfeeding?
 Do you really need it?